FerUy/naikeri-jdiameter/README.md

 * JAIN SLEE 1.0 and 1.1 compatible Resource Adaptors for all of the above applications.
 JAIN SLEE (Java API for Integrated Networks Service Logic Execution Environment) specification constitutes the JAVA community framework for the high standards in terms of performance, availability, portability, scalability, robustness, event oriented execution logic, etc., suitable for services/applications inter-working within telecommunication networks.

-## Supported Applications

-The supported applications includes:
- - Diameter Base (IETF RFC 3588/6733)
- - Credit-Control Application (CCA, IETF RFC 4006)
- - Ro/Rf (3GPP TS 32.260/32.299), between AS and OCS, online charging in IMS & LTE.
- - Sh Client/Server (3GPP TS 29.328/29.329), between AS and HSS, Subscription and Authentication Data – IMS.
- - Cx/Dx (3GPP TS 29.228/29.229), between CSCF and HSS, subscription and authentication data – IMS / between CSCF and SLF.
- - S6a (3GPP TS 29.272), between MME and HSS for subscription and authentication data, location update, UE purge, etc.
- - S13/S13’ (3GPP TS 29.272), between EIR and MME/SGSN.
- - SLh and SLg for LTE Location Services (3GPP TS 29.273/272), between GMLC and HSS and MME respectively.
- - Gq (3GPP TS 29.209), between AF and RACS.
- - Rx (3GPP TS 29.212 & TS 23.203), between PCEF and the PCRF, QoS and Policy.
- - S6b (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the PGW.
- - SWm (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the ePDG.
- - SWx (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the HSS.
- - S6c and SGd (3GPP TS 29.338, 3GPP TS 24.341 3GPP TS 23.204), between the SMSC and the HSS and MME/IP-SM-GW respectively.
-It also features an extensible architecture that allows additional Diameter application modules to be plugged in.

-## Advanced Features

-Naikeri Diameter features several advanced features such as High-Availability and Fault-Tolerance support at stack level (and at Naikeri JAIN SLEE Resource
+Naikeri jDiameter features several advanced features such as High-Availability and Fault-Tolerance support at stack level (and at Naikeri JAIN SLEE Resource
 Adaptors), statistics gathering for monitoring the stack health, overload monitor to avoid congestion, several management and monitoring options, and many more to assist the development experience.

 ## Integration